Back to top

 Talk to your doctor

-Before you embark on any new exercise regime you should talk to your doctor and other medical professionals such as a physiotherapist or exercise physiologist, to make sure you get a program best suited to your condition and general health.
+Before you embark on any new exercise regime, particularly when undertaking exercises for osteoarthritis, you should talk to your doctor and other medical professionals such as a physiotherapist, physical therapist, or exercise physiologist, to make sure you get an exercise program best suited to your condition and general health.

 Find out more about osteoporosis.